⚡ HVAC · Durham, NC

 Budget $97–$388 for permits and inspections.
 Your contractor typically handles the permit process, but confirm this upfront.

-How Does Durham's Climate Affect Heat pump installation?
+How Does Durham's Climate Affect Heat Pump Installation?

 Heat pumps are ideal for mild climates, offering both heating and cooling efficiently.
 Ductless mini-splits are particularly cost-effective for room additions or older homes without ductwork.

-Can You DIY Heat pump installation or Should You Hire a Pro?
+Can You DIY Heat Pump Installation or Should You Hire a Pro?

 🚫 Not a DIY Project